munolee/resize-upload-image/README.md

-# Basic Redux Modal Template
+# Resize Upload Image Template
 This project was bootstrapped with Create React App.

 ### npm start